sbmlteam/deviser/docs/src/source/defining_package.rst

 .. _fig-version:
 .. figure:: ../screenshots/deviser-version.png

-    The ‘Version’ sheet
+    The ‘Version’ sheet.

-Note once classes have been specified they will be listed on this sheet (see Figure :num:`fig-full-decsr`) and the order in which they are listed can be changed.
+Once classes have been specified they will appear on this sheet (see Figure :num:`fig-full-decsr`).
+The order in which they're listed dictates the order in which the generation code processes the classes.
-This order dictates the order in which the generation code processes the classes.
-This can be useful in ensuring documentation is written out in a specific order.
+This list can be rearranged, which is helpful in ensuring documentation is written in a specific sequence.

-The tree in the left hand panel shows the aspects of the package that can now be added i.e. Classes, Plugins and Enums.
+The tree in the left-hand panel shows the aspects of the package that can now be added i.e. Classes, Plugins and Enums.
 The Mappings sheet will be automatically populated when the description is complete.
-We shall work through the different forms.

 .. raw:: latex